openownership/barometer-survey-tool/README.md

   - Application Type: Web Application

 - Create a service account
-  - Create a P12 key for the account and save this securely
+  - Create a json key for the account and save this securely in the root folder as service_account_key.json

-(2) Edit the js/w3f-survey.js file configuration:
+(2) Edit the config.js file configuration:

 MASTER_KEY - should be the spreadsheet key of the Survey Questions spreadsheet CLIENT_ID - should be the Client ID given in the Google Developer Console, prepared at step 2